Woodville Karst Plain Project: DIR diving

 The WKPP is notable for its part in the development of cave diving techniques and team diving protocols, the DIR method of scuba diving (which is the basis for the teaching methodology of Global Underwater Explorers) and the use of the Halcyon PVR-BASC and RB80 rebreathers.
 DIR, an acronym for Doing It Right, is a holistic approach to scuba diving.
-According to the DIR approach fundamental skills, teamwork, environmental awareness, and the use of highly optimized and streamlined equipment configuration are the primary fundamentals of diving.
+According to the DIR approach fundamental skills, teamwork, environmental awareness, and the use of standardized and streamlined equipment configuration are the primary fundamentals of diving.
 DIR proponents argue that through these essential elements, safety is improved by standardizing equipment configuration and procedures for preventing and dealing with emergencies, and out-of-air emergencies in particular.

 Current research

 On May 20, 2007, divers set off from Turner Sink to try to find a connection but were unable to when the cave became impassable after 3 mi.
 On July 28, 2007, divers explored 1220 ft of new passage before discovering an exploration line from Wakulla Springs.
 On December 15, 2007, WKPP divers Casey McKinlay and Jarrod Jablonski completed a traverse from Turner Sink to Wakulla Springs, covering a distance of nearly 35791 ft.
 This traverse took approximately 7 hours, followed by 14 hours of decompression.

 Current projects include exploring, surveying, and mapping of the Wakulla-Leon Sinks Cave system, as well as coordinating between private, state, and federal agencies to help protect the flooded caves of the Woodville Karst Plain.
 Current WKPP exploration efforts in the Chip's Hole and Falmouth Cave Systems are also generating significant discoveries.

 In 2011, the Florida House of Representatives adopted "A resolution recognizing the Woodville Karst Plain Project for its outstanding contributions to the State of Florida through scientific research and its dedication and tireless efforts to promote the protection of the state's precious natural water resources" (HR9053).